dbaghdasarya/wavefront-trace-loader/README.md

 - `--traceTypesCount=5` - Number of traces types for auto-generation.
 Default: 0
 - `--totalTraceCount=16` - Total number of traces for generation.
 If this parameter greater than 0, `duration` will be ignored.
 Default: 0
+- `--stat output.json` - To dump statistics about generated traces to the given file in JSON format.
+ By default the statistics will be shown in the console.
 #### - Advanced way
 The traces generation parameters could be set via Trace Types Pattern file (`json`):
 - `-f pattern.json` - Generator config file.